Is there research on the use of cannabis products with children with autism?

 Gregory Barnes, M.D., Ph.D., is the permanent director of the University of Louisville Autism Center and the Spafford Ackerly Chair for Child and Adolescent Psychiatry.
 He also has served as a reviewer for the Autism Speaks special grant program for preclinical translational research and the Autism Speaks translational postdoctoral fellowship grant program.

-Cannabis products have been receiving a lot of attention since medical and recreational marijuana use has been legislated around the U.S. Media reports about parents seeing improvements in their children with autism are encouraging.
+Cannabis products have been receiving a lot of attention since medical and recreational marijuana use has been legislated around the country.
+Media reports about parents seeing improvements in their children with autism are encouraging.
 Yet there is still a lot we don’t know about these products.

 Typically, the types of products touted are one of two kinds.
 First, there are THC-containing products, which are the kind that have a “high” effect and are only legal in certain states for medical usage in adults.
 The presence of high THC may be harmful to the developing brain and is known to increase risk for psychosis in children.
 The second type, CBD products, do not produce a high and are usually available over-the-counter.